|

 if E.Message = '...' then // only as an example!

-Abort // Hide this exception
+Abort // Suppress this exception

 else

-raise// Process any other exception as usual
+raise; // Process any other exception as usual

 end;